Cold Email Prospecting Template

 BriteVerify

 This is a good tool to use.
 BriteVerify, and basically you upload a list of emails and it will test them all for you and will give you back whether they’re good quality or not.
-At this point, I have the leads, and I pop them into an excel spreadsheet, where duplicates are removed.
+At this point, I have the leads, and I pop them into an Excel spreadsheet, where duplicates are removed.
 Duplicates are unavoidable with a team.

 CRM for nurturing cold email leads